cloudflare/cloudflare-docs/products/stream/src/content/how-to/upload-videos/upload-video-file.md

 <Aside type="note">

-Cloudflare Stream requires a chunk size divisible by 256KiB (256x1024 bytes).
-Round your desired chunk size to the nearest multiple of 256KiB.
+Cloudflare Stream requires a chunk size divisible by 256 KiB (256x1024 bytes).
+Round your desired chunk size to the nearest multiple of 256 KiB.

 The final chunk of an upload or uploads that fit within a single chunk are exempt from this requirement.